Writer Melissa Alvarado Sierra’s Guide to San Juan

 And the art scene?

 "Santurce first.
 Do the Museo de Arte de Puerto Rico, then walk the neighborhood for murals and galleries.
 For contemporary art, Museo de Arte Contemporáneo is essential.
 If you want gallery names, go with El Kilómetro, Embajada, Pública Espacio, Cuadrado Gris, Hidrante, and El Lobi.
-In Old San Juan, Cuartel de Ballajá and Museo de Las Américas are worth your time, and for shopping-meets-art, POP and El Nido are strong stops."
+In Old San Juan, Cuartel de Ballajá and Museo de Las Américas are essential, and for shopping-meets-art, POP and El Nido are a must."

 The best beach?

 "If you want the easiest beautiful day close to Old San Juan, do Playa El Escambrón.
 For a classic local beach day, head to Ocean Park.
-And if you're willing to get out of the city, go northeast to Luquillo for paradise vibes.
+I love the beaches in Loíza (the Piñones area also has our best fried foods).
+If you're willing to get out of the city, go northeast to Luquillo for paradise vibes.
 If you want looser, surfier energy, go to Rincón.
 And if you have the time, hop on a ferry (or small plane) and go to Culebra for award-winning sand and water."

 Hip, newer spots?

-"For newer energy, I’d point people to Don Rafa for stays and Levant at La Concha or Materia Prima at El Convento for dinner if you want something glossy and current.
-Café Regina still feels right for a stylish breakfast stop, and Calle Loíza remains one of the best stretches for newer retail, coffee, and fashion energy."
+"For newer energy, I’d point people to Don Rafa again for stays and Levant at La Concha or Materia Prima at El Convento for dinner if you want something glossy and current.
+Calle Loíza remains one of the best stretches for newer retail, coffee, wine, and fashion energy."

 One thing every visitor should do?